 A brussels sprouts, bacon, and almond dish ready in under 30 minutes.

-But back to talking about this yummy dish.
-Basically, it’s all done in two steps – cooking the bacon and then sauteing the Brussels with the almonds.
+This dish is basically all done in two steps – cooking the bacon and then sautéing the Brussels with the almonds.
 Once the bacon is cooked through, it gets placed on a paper-towel lined plate while you cook the rest of everything.

 First the almonds plus garlic plus olive oil.
-Talk about good smells!
-Next you stir in the trimmed and quartered Brussels with soy sauce and saute those until tender which takes about 6-8 minutes.
+Next you stir in the trimmed and quartered Brussels with soy sauce and sauté those until tender which takes about 6-8 minutes.
 I like them a little bit more on the crunchy side, so they were ready for my liking at about 6 minutes.
 The soy sauce adds an amazing amount of flavor to these sprouts.
-I’d never tried soy sauce with sauteed sprouts and I’m a huge fan – I love it!
+I’d never tried soy sauce with sautéed sprouts and I’m a huge fan – I love it!
 Add a little more salt (I thought they were plenty salty with the soy sauce) and freshly ground black pepper and this dish is ready to be enjoyed.

 - 6 ounces bacon cut into 1/2-inch pieces (I used turkey bacon)